 Your Mess is Mine.
 125 Days.

 I will preface this with the guilt I feel.
-My brother-in-law is an alcoholic.
+Someone close to me has a drinking problem.
 He tried to stop drinking.
 He went to rehab.
 He goes to AA.
 But, he is still drinking.
-It is bad.
 That is all I will say about that.
 But, when he started his recovery, I did not understand.
-I just thought I could drink around him because he'd made a decision.
+I just thought I could drink around him because he'd made a decision for himself purely, not for the rest of us.
 That is not the way it works.
 Choosing to drink is a decision while an addiction is not a choice.
 Anyway, I drank around him.
 Blah blah, life's a bitch, and so am I.

 Fast forward to me about to go to rehab.
 I turned to my 2 closest friends.
 I said, "I don't know about this.
 Can you imagine a life of never drinking again?
 Can you imagine a summer of sitting on a patio without a beer or glass of wine?
 I just do not see how I am going to enjoy anything again."